JayKubJK/JayKubJK/README.md

 * I don't really like C despite how low-level it is.
 It just doesn't feel right after having programmed in C++ for so long
 * Julia feels like a mash between Python and R
 * Matlab feels like a true mathematical programming language, which is kind of the point of Matlab lol
+* I've worked with Svelte, CSS, HTML, and JS for dabbling with web development and stuff.
+It's kinda fun, albeit tedious since I know next to nothing
 * I can't get behind Rust despite it being similar-ish to C++

 ## 📈 Stats